kaczor6418/gdsc-website-template/README.md

 6. In _**Commit changes**_ section add title for example `project-proposition(project-proposition-name): add new project-proposition`
 7. Add short description why you want to show your work
 8. Select _**Create a new branch for this commit and start a pull request.**_
+9. Add `new-project-proposition` label
+10. Add GDSC Lead or any core team member as reviewer
-9. Click _**Propose changes**_ to submit you Pull Request
+11. Click _**Propose changes**_ to submit you Pull Request
-10. Someone with Write privileges needs to approve your Pull Request and merge this with master (core-team member or GDSC Lead)
+12. Someone with Write privileges needs to approve your Pull Request and merge this with master (core-team member or GDSC Lead)
-11. After Pull Request will be approved and merged you should see new project in **Projects** tab in **Created projects** section at your website
+13. After Pull Request will be approved and merged you should see new project in **Projects** tab in **Created projects** section at your website